grrinchas/CI285-calculator/README.md

 ### _POST /users_

 Rgisters new user.
 The POST method is an obvious choice, because no other method would be suitable for this task.
-For example, we can't use PUT, because it is used to create or replace a resource if it is already exists, which would result of replacing existing users with new ones (see http://stackoverflow.com/questions/630453/put-vs-post-in-rest).
+For example, we can't use PUT, because it is used to create or replace a resource if it is already exists, which would result of replacing existing users with new ones.
 Example:

 ```json